-Breaking in a new glow plug engine.
+Breaking-in a glow plug engine

-The process of breaking in your new rc glow plug engine is very important if you want the engine to have a long and healthy life.
-Incidentally, the term 'breaking in' means to run the engine gently for short periods of time, to let various internal parts and surfaces bed in together.
+The process of breaking-in your new rc glow plug engine is very important if you want the engine to have a long and healthy life.
+Incidentally, the term 'breaking-in' means to run the engine gently for short periods of time, to let various internal parts and surfaces bed in together.

 But before we go any further, let me just say that following your engine manufacturer's instructions for proper break-in procedure has to be your first choice.
 If you don't have those instructions to hand, then this page is for you.

 It's also important to note at this point that this page refers to a standard ringed glow engine, not the ABC type which requires a different break-in procedure.

 An rc glow plug engine break-in doesn't take long to do and a properly broken in engine will run smoother and give you better performance.